Skip to content

 6. Imminent, Eminent & Immanent

-Imminent, eminent and immanent are all adjectives that were brought down from French, but are originally Latin.
+Imminent, eminent, and immanent are all adjectives brought down from French, but are initially Latin.

 8. There, Their and They’re

-There, their, they’re: also known as the confusion between contractions vs. adverbs vs. possessive pronouns.
+There, their, they’re can be known as the confusion between contractions vs. adverbs vs. possessive pronouns:

 9. Lose vs Loose